ckck22/snap-fridge/README.md

-# 🍎 What's in My Refrigerator? - AI Language Learning App
+# 🍎 SnapFridge: Context-Aware AI Language Learning Platform

-> **A context-aware language learning application that turns everyday objects into micro-learning opportunities.**
+> **Transforming everyday groceries into personalized micro-learning opportunities using Computer Vision and Generative AI.**

-This project transforms your refrigerator inventory into personalized language learning content.
-By leveraging **Computer Vision** to identify objects and **Generative AI (LLM)** to create context-specific sentences, it bridges the gap between the physical world and language education.
+**SnapFridge** is a full-stack mobile application that bridges the physical world and language education.
+Unlike static vocabulary apps, it utilizes **Google Cloud Vision** to identify real-world objects and **Google Gemini (LLM)** to generate context-aware sentences and translations in real-time.

-It features an **On-demand Caching System** to optimize performance and a **Gamified Spaced Repetition System** to encourage retention.
+It features a robust **On-demand Caching Architecture** to minimize API costs and a **Gamified Spaced Repetition System (SRS)** including a Survival Quiz mode to optimize learning retention.

 ---